 Q: If I am eligible, am I guaranteed the grant?

 A: Eligible applicants are not guaranteed funding.
-Funding is contingent upon other factors such as the availability of funds, the number of applicants, and the relevance of the travel to the student's PhD research.
+Funding is contingent upon other factors such as the availability of funds, the number of applicants, and the relevance of the travel to the student's PhD or SJD research.

 Q: I applied and received the SGS Research Travel Grant before; can I apply again?